Next generation technology for virus/viral vector imaging applied in antiviral screening, gene delivery and oncolytic

 High Content Screening

-Our models are conceived specifically for high content screening campaign and deep in cell imaging using high resolution microscopy, for the discovery of active compounds.
-We offer several screening models for antiviral discovery in human and animal health and propose screening services using your own models (viral or not) and our internal compound libraries (1200 FDA approved compounds).
-We can rapidly discover active molecules such as antiviral, vaccine adjuvant, oncolytic modulators and describe for example interaction between a specific oncolytic viral vector with FDA approved drugs.
+Our viruses are especially suitable for high content screening campaign, combined with deep in cell imaging using high resolution microscopy, for the discovery of active compounds.
+We offer several screening models for antiviral discovery in human and animal health.
+We also propose screening services using your own models (such as oncolytic or gene therapy products) and our internal compound libraries (1200 FDA approved compounds).
+This service has proven to be efficient in the discovery of antiviral, vaccine adjuvant or oncolytic modulators (activator/inhibitor).

 - Library collection and formatting if needed.